Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: Conclusions

 \subsubsection{Acknowledgements}

-MK is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/L015684/1.
+MK was supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/L015684/1.
 JZ gratefully acknowledges funding by a Royal Society Wolfson Research Merit Award.
-All authors thank Celia Reina for stimulating discussions and helpful suggestions over the duration of this project.
+All authors thank Celia Reina for stimulating discussions and helpful suggestions throughout this project.